Will The Olive Tree's Hydrating Damask Rose Floral Facial Care range aggravate sensitive skin?

 What is your exchange policy?

 Given the nature of our products, we will not be able to accept returns.
-To provide all our customers with peace of mind, in the event that you are dissatisfied with our products, please do email us at email@example.com or use the contact form under the “Contact Us” page for an exchange or refund within 14 days upon goods received date.
+To provide all our customers with peace of mind, in the event that you are dissatisfied with our products, please do email us at firstname.lastname@example.org or use the contact form under the “Contact Us” page for an exchange within one month upon goods received date.
 This is because we strongly believe in the quality and integrity of our products and want you to have the same reassurance too.

 Do you ship internationally?